RACV Logo

 Day 13 - Edinburgh

-Explore Edinburgh’s ancient, cobbled streets and well-preserved medieval and classical architecture today during a guided tour.
+Explore Edinburgh’s ancient, cobbled streets and well-preserved Medieval and classical architecture today during a guided tour.
 This historic city was founded upon volcanic Castle Rock, where Edinburgh Castle – one of the oldest fortified castles in Europe – sits today.
 You will visit this impressive castle, as well as Royal Yacht Britannia, the former royal yacht of Queen Elizabeth II.

 Enjoy the afternoon at leisure.
 Perhaps, wander down the city’s Royal Mile, which is buzzing with stores, cafes, bars, and often street performers.
 This road connects the two royal residences, stretching from Holyrood Palace to Edinburgh Castle.